Soil health

 One of the core principles of regenerative agriculture is to keep living roots in the ground at all times.
 Cover crops can help fulfil this role.
 For example, by plugging the gap between harvest and the establishment of a spring crop.

-Reducing erosion and run-off
+Improved infiltration and reduced erosion and run-off

 Cover crops are grown primarily for the purpose of ‘protecting or improving’ between periods of regular crop production.
 They can reduce the risk of surface run-off and diffuse pollution by providing soil cover.
 How much the cover crop does this depends on the seed mixture.